linuxl/Operation-System/homework1/report.md

     2  | 9.214 | 8.75 | 8.26
     4  | 5.961 | 7.162 | 4.263
     8  | 8.746 | 7.472 | 5.249

+    **Analysis:**
+    1. When the array length reaches 4194304, the advantages of multi-processing and multi-threading start to become apparent.
+    2. Since the cpu has 4 logical cores, ideally 4 process programs and 4 threaded programs run on separate cores, so the best performance is achieved when the number of processes or threads is 4.
+    3. With a process or thread count of 2, CPU resources are not fully utilized, so performance is not as good as with 4 processes or threads
+    4. With a process or thread count of 8, two processes or threads are allocated on each CPU and the CPU needs to do process or thread scheduling, causing the process or thread to go into a block state, so performance is not as good as with a process or thread count of 4.